MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-enable-overview.md

 ms.topic: conceptual
 author: bwren
 ms.author: bwren
-ms.date: 06/25/2020
+ms.date: 07/07/2020

 ---

 # Onboard agents to Azure Monitor for VMs
 To use Azure Monitor for VMs, you must first configure it and then onboard your virtual machines and virtual machine scale sets.
-This article provides the details for enabling Azure Monitor for VMs in your Azure subscription and gives an overview of the different options available for enabling different kinds of agents.
+This article provides the details for enabling Azure Monitor for VMs in your Azure subscription and gives an overview of the different options available for enabling Windows and Linux agents for the following:

+- Azure virtual machine
+- Azure virtual machine scale set
+- Hybrid virtual machine connected with Azure Arc

 ## Supported operating systems